binipringle/right-to-be-forgotten/_texts/0-outline.md

 The court must objectively consider all relevant circumstances including formality or informality of interrogation or questioning.
 Ongoing emergency is only one factor. [^43]

-**Factors to look at to determine “primary purpose” of statement**
+**Factors to determine primary purpose**

-- Declarant’s safety at time of statement
+- {:.indent-2}Declarant’s safety at time of statement
-- Goal of questioning (resolve ongoing emergency or prosecution)
+- {:.indent-2}Goal of questioning (resolve ongoing emergency or prosecution)
-- Formality of statement (location, who declarant speaking to, calm vs fluid events)
+- {:.indent-2}Formality of statement (location, who declarant speaking to, calm vs fluid events)
-- Declarant describing past or current events
+- {:.indent-2}Declarant describing past or current events
-- Objective belief of declarant **and** interrogator
+- {:.indent-2}Objective belief of declarant **and** interrogator

-Analyze circumstances/factors to support arguments on both sides
+*Analyze circumstances/factors to support arguments on both sides.*

 ---

 **Hearsay exceptions/exemptions that do not raise confrontation clause issues**

-- Defendant witness testifying about prior inconsistent statements (because subject to cross)
+- {:.indent-2}Defendant witness testifying about prior inconsistent statements (because subject to cross)
-- Any 801(d)(1) exceptions (because declarant subject to cross)
+- {:.indent-2}Any 801(d)(1) exceptions (because declarant subject to cross)
-- Any 801(d)(2) exceptions (because declarant subject to cross)
+- {:.indent-2}Any 801(d)(2) exceptions (because declarant subject to cross)
-- Opposing party statements used against defendant in a criminal case (because made by defendant)
+- {:.indent-2}Opposing party statements used against defendant in a criminal case (because made by defendant)
-- Opposing party co-conspirator statements (because in furtherance, not testimonial)
+- {:.indent-2}Opposing party co-conspirator statements (because in furtherance, not testimonial)
-- Business records generally (because purpose not prosecutorial and trustworthy)
+- {:.indent-2}Business records generally (because purpose not prosecutorial and trustworthy)
-- Dying declarations (because "founding era exception" to confrontation clause)
+- {:.indent-2}Dying declarations (because "founding era exception" to confrontation clause)

-**Lab or scientific reports yes testimonial**
+**Lab or scientific reports are testimonial**

-In *Bullcoming*[^45] and *Melendez Diaz* the Court ruled that  (5/4) both held laboratory report or affidavits accompanying report to be testimonial b/c made for the purpose of establishing or proving some fact” in a criminal proceeding.
-This means that the record could not be admitted – would need someone who did the test to take the stand and describe the specific testing procedures done
+In *Bullcoming* (2011)[^45] and *Melendez Diaz* (2009)[^46] the Court ruled that laboratory reports or affidavits accompanying reports are testimonial because made for the purpose of establishing or proving some fact in a criminal proceeding.
+Therefore, these records cannot be admitted unless the person who did the test takes the stand and describes the specific testing procedures followed. *Williams v.
+Illinois* (2012) was a split court and kind of threw the question of lab or scientific reports up in the air.

-Williams: fractured opinion  concurrence- not testimonial b/c at time made was not ”targeting an individual”  for prosecution vs.  Thomas not testimonial b/c informal report – all dicta right now
-For class use Crawford’s Primary Purpose test and for lab reports the Bullcoming/Melendez-Diaz approach

-Area not settled and in practice necessary to research doctrinal approach  followed in your jurisdiction

 ---

-[^38]:The confrontation clause is in tension when out-of-court statements are admitted against the defendant for the truth of the matter asserted because defendant is unable to cross examine (confront) the declarant.
+[^38]:6th Amendment to the U.S. Constitution.
+In criminal trials, the confrontation clause is in tension when out-of-court statements are admitted against the defendant for the truth of the matter asserted because defendant is unable to cross examine (confront) the declarant.

 [^39]:Crawford v.
 Washington 541 US 36 (2004) *shifted application of confrontation clause* (unexamined testimonial ex parte statements against defendant is what the confrontation clause bars)

-[^40]:Statement of opposing party offered against the defendant in a criminal case are not protected by the confrontation clause because those statements are assumed made by the defendant, who can take the stand.
-Statement by co-conspirator must be in furtherance of the conspiracy and therefore is not “testimonial.”
+[^40]:Hearsay exceptions that require the declarant to take the stand do not raise confrontation clause because declarant can confront (cross-examine).
+See list above.

 [^41]:Davis v.
 Washington 547 US 813 (2006) *narrowed application of confrontation clause* (hearsay statements made in 911 call asking for aid were not "testimonial" because they were seeking help, not made for a prosecutorial purpose)